scoconno/scoconno.github.io/ancient/trial/index.md

 You will need to identify people within each team to play the following roles:

 + Two attorneys for each team to deliver two opening statements.
-+ Three witnesses for each team.
++ Two witnesses for each team.
 + Three attorneys from each team to question their own team's witnesses.
 + Three attorneys to cross-examine the opposing team's witnesses.
 + Two attorneys from each team to deliver closing statements.